Living in Ahwatukee, AZ: Upper Canyon and Local Neighborhood Guide

 What it is

 Upper Canyon is the newest major Ahwatukee foothills growth pocket.
-Public-facing community pages position it as a gated master-planned community in the Ahwatukee foothills along Chandler Boulevard between 19th and 27th Avenues.
+Public-facing community pages position it as a gated master-planned community in the Ahwatukee Foothills along Chandler Boulevard between 19th and 27th Avenues.

 What is active in 2026